ningweinw/iengage/project-files/gamification/Data and AI/AI in Call Center.md

   Your browser does not support the audio element.
 </audio>

-**Question 1** Which AI service enabled Amanda to respond to Hiroshi, even though she didn't speak Japanese?
+**Question** Which AI service enabled Amanda to respond to Hiroshi, even though she didn't speak Japanese?

 <div class="button-container">